ericbigpanda/docs.bigpanda.io/_integrations/appdynamicsapi-webhooks.md

 #### Create the BigPanda HTTP Request Template

-__Note__ This step is only required once per AppDynamics Controller.
+__Note__: This step is only required once per AppDynamics Controller.

 * Login to your AppDynamics controller
 * Click on **Alert and Respond**